-KCON:TACT to return with its third installment next month | NME
+ITZY, ENHYPEN, iKON and more to appear at KCON:TACT 3

 - READ MORE: Watch BTS meet Janet Jackson in adorable video from the Mnet Asian Music Awards in Hong Kong

-Organiser CJ ENM confirmed today (February 16) that the major K-pop event will return for its third iteration next month.
-The digital convention will run for nine days, from March 20 to 28, and with performances and meet & greets from K-pop’s biggest names.
+Organiser CJ ENM announced the first line-up for KCON:TACT 3 yesterday night (February 18), with chart-topping acts such as ITZY, ENHYPEN and iKON set to take the stage during the nine-day event.
+Joining them are girl groups EVERGLOW and Oh My Girl, boyband THE BOYZ and soloists Ha Sung Woon and WOODZ.

-Fans can expect immersive and interactive activities, as well as virtual versions of popular programs from physical KCON events at the upcoming KCON:TACT 3.
+As previously reported, KCON:TACT 3 will run from March 20 to 28, and with performances and meet & greets from K-pop’s biggest names.
+The event will feature immersive and interactive activities, as well as virtual versions of popular programs from physical KCON events at the upcoming KCON:TACT 3.
 The digital event will also include programs that will be held in a number of different time zones and languages.

 According to a press release, KCON:TACT 3 will feature a World Tour theme that will take fans around the globe with their favorite K-pop artists.
 “Advanced technology will be used to recreate previous KCON venues and stages, creating an immersive experience for fans to be taken on a “world tour” with their favorite K-pop artist,” CJ ENM noted.